jakelever/pubrunner/docs/index.rst

    output: textminingcount.txt

 We now have enough information that we could run the TextMiningCounter project against all of PubMed.
-If we were in the TextMiningProject directory (and had made the pubrunner.yml file), we could execute it with the following command.
+If we were in the TextMiningProject directory (and had made the pubrunner.yml file), we could execute the full analysis with the command below.
 The period denotes the current directory, so that's where pubrunner looks for the pubrunner.yml file.
 PubRunner makes use of a .pubrunner.settings.yml file in your home directory, so if you don't have one, it will prompt you with some settings questions before starting.
-This can be very useful to control where resources and intermediate files (which can be very large) are stored.
+This can be very useful to control where resources and intermediate files (which can be very large) are stored and how to manage file uploads.

 .. code-block:: bash